christopher-hakkaart/nfcoreWorkshopTesting/exercise1/README.md

     -with-dag dag_exercise1.png
 ```

 While the workflow runs (~20 mins), let's look at how it has been configured for a default run by looking at the `rnaseq/nextflow.config` file.

+Also look at local nextflow.config [ Georgie please add this to download materials]
+    - This config only has a set of parameters to overwrite some of the reporting files.
+This is useful if we re-run and want to overwrite the output files, eg if we have made an incorrect command.
+Without this, the nextflow command will fail (will fail only for dag and trace, but will warn for report and timeline)
+    - Discuss how anything in our local nextflow config will overwrite what is present in the `rnaseq/nextflow.config` file
+    - Remind about order of priority for reading parameters

 **<INSERT SOME ACTIVITIES>**